 2.4.1 Preprocessing steps

 Data will first be converted using MATLAB and EEGlab from the ANT EEprobe .cnt format to EEGlab .set format.
 All subsequent analysis will then be conducted using the MNE-Python toolbox (Gramfort et al., 2013).
 A 50Hz notch filter will first be applied to the raw EEG data for all electrodes, followed by calculation of the standard error across time for each electrode for each participant (Luck et al., 2021).
-Across all the standard errors, the 5% of electrodes showing the largest standard errors will be used to create a standard error threshold.
+Across the standard errors for all participants, the 5% of electrodes showing the largest standard errors will be used to create a standard error threshold.
 Any electrode with a standard error above this threshold, or with a value of 0, will be removed from analysis.
 Where a participant has over 50% of their electrodes over the standard error threshold or with a value of 0, or if the electrodes requiring removal contain both electrodes F1 and FC1 (electrodes of interest), then their data will be removed.
-Primary analysis of the remaining EEG data will then involve averaging the signal across the electrodes of interest (F1 and FC1), and calculating the Fourier transform for each trial.
+Primary analysis of the remaining EEG data will then involve averaging the signal across the electrodes of interest (F1 and FC1), and calculating the Fourier transform for each trial per participant.
+These amplitudes will then be averaged across trials to give overall results for each participant.
 Statistical comparisons will then be performed on the Fourier amplitudes at the stimulation frequency (26Hz), across conditions and participants.
 No additional filtering or denoising steps will be applied to the EEG data, in line with Figueira et al.’s (2022) report that only a Fourier transform is typically needed for this type of EEG data.

-Regarding questionnaire data, all data will be collected from a range of 0 – 100, with scores below 50 being indicative of disagreement to the statement, whilst a score of 50 is a neutral option regarding the statement, and scores above 50 are indicative of agreement with the statement.
-Scores for both illusion experience questions will be combined to give median scores, along with both disownership questions and both control questions, resulting in 3 median scores per trial per participant.
+Regarding questionnaire data, scores for both illusion experience questions will be combined to give median scores, along with both disownership questions and both control questions, resulting in 3 median scores per trial per participant.
 The median control scores will be used to create an index of the illusion and disownership scores by subtracting the median control score from the median illusion and median disownership scores, in line with previous research doing similarly (Matsumiya, 2021; Kilteni & Ehrsson, 2017; Kalckert & Ehrsson, 2012).
+The normalised (baseline corrected) data will be used for analyses, with a new scale from -100 to +100 with 100 indicating strongly agree, 50 indicating a neutral opinion, and scores below 0 indicating strongly disagree with the statements on the questionnaire.

 2.4.2 Planned analyses